In rural Senegal, seeds of hope for working women - Taipei Times

 Between 2010 and 2015, its projects “reached a total of 139 million people, of whom 43.2 million saw an increase in farm income,” while others built up larger cattle herds or poultry stocks, the agency said.

-The support “lifted 24 million people out of poverty,” the document said, adding that helping women is “an efficient means of reducing chronic infantile malnutrition.
+The support “lifted 24 million people out of poverty,” added the document, which pointed out that helping women is “an efficient means of reducing chronic infantile malnutrition.
 Women are more inclined than men to spend their revenue on food and education.”

-Villagers are given seeds adapted to survive in drought conditions and also get basic agronomic training in soil management.
+Tisse works only with local produce, she said in her small Nganda restaurant where she provided a glass of ruby red bissap, a popular drink made from dried hibiscus leaves.

-“We have been able to buy our sheep and horses, and we have launched into the production of [groundnut] oil,” said Tisse, who was forced to leave school early after her parents died.
+“We have been able to buy our sheep and horses and we have launched into the production of [groundnut] oil,” said the young woman, who was forced to leave school early after her parents died.

-“This is a dry area where the soil has not been worked for several generations, since the majority of young people leave for Dakar or further afield,” said Mame Birame Sene, the head of Nganda’s cultural and sporting association, which has turned into an agricultural cooperative.